JanessaTech/JanessaTech/README.md

 She aims to transform web3 from a wild-world into the foundation of our digital world.
 Her determination partly comes from the respect for equality as human-being, partly comes from the participation in the development of different software solutions ranging from **blockchain**, **backend**, **frontend**, **AI**, **CICD** **in a robust and consistent way with big success** since 2010.

 With this dream, she built up a series of web3 fullstack projects **from scratch**(some for fun, some for employers).
-The latest full-stack web3 project built for Lian company(a startup) is a NFT martketplace where users can sell/buy second-hand items using ERC20 as payment solution.
+The latest full-stack web3 project built for Lian company(a startup) is a NFT marketplace where users can sell/buy second-hand items using ERC20 as payment solution.
 Check links below for more about the project:
 - **Intro**: https://www.youtube.com/watch?v=UCe7ilfKP8o
 - **Front-end**: https://github.com/JanessaTech/best-second-hand-market
 - **Backend**: https://github.com/JanessaTech/best-second-hand-market-backend